 As most of us do when scared or facing an uncertain future, they turned to God.
 But instead of asking Him directly, they approached Jeremiah, to have him ask God what they should do and where they should go.

 But fear and uncertainty make us think and do some crazy things.
 When insecure and afraid, we desire the comfort of our former routine.
-When God shakes things up a bit, we seek protection in what we know—maybe even returning to the exact person, place, or thing from which God previously freed us.
+When God shakes things up a bit, we seek protection in what we know.
+Maybe even returning to the exact person, place, or thing from which God previously freed us.

 Surprisingly, as we continue reading Jeremiah chapter 42, we find this small remnant wanted to relocate to Egypt.
 At the time, Egypt was well-established, had plenty to eat, offered the sights and sounds of a big city, and had a large army for protection.
 To a fearful and uncertain human mindset, and in view of their bleak circumstances, it seemed like the logical destination.

 In response, God warned them, “The place where you desire to dwell,” would be where they would die horrible deaths.
-Disobedient desire was tied to destruction.
+Disobedient desire led to destruction.
 They failed to realize that the safety, peace, and provision they sought from Egypt, God already promised them in the place where He wanted them.

 Oh, Father God, may I be obedient to You, trusting You for Your protection, provision, and guidance.
 May I be courageous to trust that You know what’s best and to follow Your lead—or stay where You have placed me until You move me somewhere else.
 Prohibit me from returning to the bondage of my Egypt.
 Remove my fear of threatening Babylon.
 Keep my focus solely on You.
 Amen.